nstack/nstack-examples/README.md

 A selection of examples we use to test `nstack` and demonstrate features - these are installed by default on our demo server at demo.nstack.com

+See the [main repo](https://www.github.com/nstack/nstack) for more information, or check out the [full documentation](https://docs.nstack.com).

 ## Installing

-Simply git clone the repo and run `nstack build` from the project root directory
+Clone the repo and run `nstack build` from the project root directory

 # Examples